 Ektachrome E100, 35mm 36 exposures

-This film (on Amazon.com) is the closest to the original Kodachrome, with amazing saturation.
+Ektachrome E100 film is the closest to the original Kodachrome, with amazing saturation.
 This is considered extremely similar to the Velvia 100, with less exaggerated colors and extremely fine grain.
 The cost is around $20 for a roll.

 Ektar 100 35mm 36 exposures

-This film (on Amazon.com) is an ultra-fine grain with a high saturation film.
+This Ektar 100 film (on Amazon.com) is an ultra-fine grain with a high saturation film.
 This film is cheaper than the others at $10 a roll, or $200 for multiple rolls.

 The most important thing to note about pushing or pulling the film is that it may take practice.
-Learning the balance between over and underexposing an image can be confusing, especially when learning how to use a film camera in the first place.
+Learning the balance between over and under exposing an image can be confusing, especially when learning how to use a film camera in the first place.
+A good rule of thumb when developing your film is to have your film in the developer for 30% longer per stop if you are pushing your film and having your film in the developer 20% shorter per stop if you are pulling your film (according to The Film Developing CookBook).

 Adding these dynamics to an image can turn out amazing and many enjoy using these features to add extra magic to their images.
 Keep in mind that knowing what you are shooting and what may work best for your film is highly important before beginning.